 One taste of these grilled sweet potatoes with cilantro vinaigrette will convince you to make this your go-to summer side dish recipe.
-118 calories and 3 Weight Watchers Freestyle SP.

-These grilled sweet potatoes are a direct result of delving into one of my favorite cookbooks and the lesson I learned can transform your cooking.
-I’ll admit that I don't always read the opening informational chapter of a cookbook, typically diving straight into the recipes and photos.
+I'll admit that I don't always read the opening informational chapter of a cookbook, typically diving straight into the recipes and photos.
 But when you have Thomas Keller's Ad Hoc at Home laid out in front of you, it's a good idea to take a few minutes to soak in the wisdom of one of the country's best chefs.

 The concept is simple…using vinegar as a seasoning device.
 Chef Keller goes on to talk about how just a few drops of vinegar, or other acids such as citrus, can significantly improve the flavor of a dish.
 When you taste the final product, you may not be able identify the vinegar, but it will show itself by helping the other flavors to really pop.